 Due to the intensive management of land and forests, large carnivores have disappeared from many parts of Europe.
 But in the vast Slovenian forests brown bear, wolf, and lynx still find a place to live.
 The populations of wolf and lynx are quite low, so the chances that you encounter them in nature are small.

 On the other hand, bears are quite common, in particular in the south-western part of the country.
-In fact the bear population is estimated at 600 individuals. this means that Slovenia maintains one of the largest densities of bears in Europe.
-You may well encounter bear tracks in the mud, droppings on the forest floor or scratch trees with bear hairs glued in the sticky resin.
-If this is not enough, we can include a bear-watching excursion in our private tours for you.
+In fact, the bear population is estimated at 600 individuals.
+This means that Slovenia maintains one of the largest densities of bears in Europe.
+You may find bear tracks in the mud, droppings on the forest floor or scratch marks on trees with bear hairs glued in the sticky resin.

-IWhile the north of the country is mountainous with several peaks over 2000 metres, the inland is hilly with most hilltops between 1000 and 1500 metres.
-Hiking paths are well marked to the majority of hills (find maps here).
+IWhile the north of the country is mountainous with several peaks over 2000 metres; inland is hilly with most hilltops between 1000 and 1500 metres.
+Hiking paths are quite well marked by the majority of hills (find maps here).